jkelleman/rental-bike-sharing/README.md

 <p></p>
 <h2>Research questions</h2>
+Based on my research goals, I'm interested in exploring research questions:
+<p></p>
+<b>1.
+Environmental and seasonal factors</b>
+<li>How do environmental and seasonal factors influence the hourly and daily bike rental counts?
+<li>Can we predict the number of bike rentals based on weather conditions, holidays, and other temporal factors?</li>
+<li>Is there a correlation between major cultural events in Washington, D.C., and the number of bike rentals?</li>
+<li>What patterns can be observed in the bike rental data across different times of the day, days of the week, and months of the year?</li>
+<p></p>
+<b>2.
+Bike-rental status</b>
+<li>How do casual and registered users differ in their bike rental behaviors?</li>
+<p></p>
+These questions aim to analyze and predict bike rental trends, considering various influencing factors.
+<p></p>
 <h2>Associated tasks</h2>
 <b>1.
 Regression:</b>
 <p>Predication of bike rental count hourly or daily based on the environmental and seasonal settings.</p>